|

 in front of us because they had a better view

-of our Music teacher doing the choreography
+of our Music teacher who was doing all of the choreography

-couldn't be missed.)
+couldn't be missed.

 To